inistory/STONE-watermarking/README.md

 - The Detectability score is obtained by integrating the relationship between TPR and FPR over all threshold values $\tau$, which calculates the AUROC.
 - An AUROC value close to 1 indicates that the watermark is clearly distinguishable, whereas a value near 0.5 indicates that watermarked and non-watermarked code are difficult to distinguish.
-- A high AUROC value demonstrates that the distribution differences of the $z$-scores based on the green token ratio effectively separate watermarked code from non-watermarked code.
+- A high AUROC value demonstrates that the distribution differences of the z-scores based on the green token ratio effectively separate watermarked code from non-watermarked code.

 ### 3. Imperceptibility
 Imperceptibility assesses whether the code remains fluent (in terms of Perplexity) after watermark insertion, ensuring that it appears natural to human readers.